-It might seem conventional wisdom that as we grow older we become less safe behind the wheel, but data from the Florida Department of Highway Safety and Motor Vehicles show that simply is not the case.
+It might seem like common sense that getting older makes us worse drivers, but **data** from the Florida Department of Highway Safety and Motor Vehicles **proves** that’s not true.

 Although crashes by senior drivers often seem more spectacular and garner more media coverage, they happen much less often than accidents involving younger drivers.
 This might be why it seems as if senior drivers are a greater hazard than they actually are.